ePages-de/epages-docs/_posts/2017/2017-01-17-testing-async-interactions.md

 Now all we need to do is annotate our improved test on checkout side with `@AutoConfigureStubRunner` and use the `StubTrigger` to send the stub message in.
 The `spring-cloud-contract-stub-runner` downloads the stub jar with our contract from a maven repository and emits it into our application.
-This is done without interaction with a running broker.
+This is done without interacting with a running broker.
 After the event is emitted we can run our assertions to make sure the correct effect can be observed.
-In our case, we assert that the correct product reference has been saved.
+In our case, we check that the correct product reference has been saved.
 Our [refactored test](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberContractTest.java) looks like this:

 ```java